 A plain knit fabric formed by interlooping adjacent, parallel yarns.
 Known for being exceptionally soft and versatile.
 Its unique weave allows it to be smooth on one side and with texture on the other side.
 It is usually used as lining.

-A lightweight, breathable sturdy worsted fabric made of lightly twisted yarns in a double twill
+A lightweight/ medium weight, breathable sturdy worsted fabric made of lightly twisted yarns in a double twill.

 This is fabric which has a somewhat coarse, homespun quality and handsome appearance, with yarn-dyed striped or plaid patterns.Made in central Honshu, Japan